01 of 10

 - Press the seams and apply a seam finish.

 - Create the piping.

 - Decide which edges will have a piping edge.
-(In the cushion shown here, the seat is sewn to the back at the rear of the seat so I will not be attaching piping to that seam.
+(In the cushion shown here, the seat is sewn to the back at the rear of the seat so piping will not be attached to that seam.
 If you choose to have two separate cushions, you may want the piping on all edges.)

 - Attach the piping to the front fabric pieces, using the seam allowance that you chose when creating the pattern.